-We had the privilege to receive the answers of some questions addressed to the undisputed master of ‘Dreamwave’, the composer from the Netherlands called ‘Timecop1983’.
-You’ll know more about the origins of his name, the software witch he uses to make music, his choice to belong to this musical category with his main influences, his point of view about the marketing aspect of this environment, some valuable tips that can bring a lot to young musicians, its various projects into video games world and much more.
-Take pleasure in reading this really interesting interview with a good mind.
+We had the privilege of receiving responses to questions posed to the undisputed master of ‘Dreamwave,’ the composer from the Netherlands known as ‘Timecop1983.’
+In this interview, you’ll gain insights into the origins of his name, the software he uses to create music, his decision to be part of this musical category along with his primary influences, his perspective on the marketing aspects of this industry, valuable tips for aspiring musicians, his involvement in various projects within the world of video games, and much more.
+We hope you thoroughly enjoy reading this truly captivating interview with a brilliant mind.
 Enjoy!

 Retro Synthwave: Can you introduce yourself to our community for Synthwave lovers who don’t know you yet?